 Proposers cannot copy and/or re-distribute this document for use by other Proposers.
 In order to submit a proposal for this project and be considered for evaluation, the prime vendor must have received this RFP from the Jacksonville Transportation Authority and be listed as the official RFPn holder on the official Jacksonville Transportation Authority Plan Holders List.
-If you have requested and received a copy of the Request for Proposal from the Jacksonville Transportation Authority.
-If you submit a proposal for this project and you have not received this RFP from the Jacksonville Transportation Authority and are not listed on the official plan holders list maintained by the Jacksonville Transportation Authority and are not listed on the official plan holders list maintained by the Jacksonville Transportation Authority and will be deemed non-responsive and will not be opened or evaluated.
+If you have requested and received a copy of the Request for Proposal from the Jacksonville Transportation Authority, you are an official plan holder.
+If you submit a proposal for this project and you have not received this RFP from the Jacksonville Transportation Authority and are not listed on the official plan holders list maintained by the Jacksonville Transportation Authority your proposal will be deemed non-responsive and will not be opened or evaluated.